 Step three is Primer.
-It’s a MUST after Cleanser because it puts moisture back into the lashes after the high alcohol content of the Cleanser.
+It’s a MUST after Cleanser because it puts moisture back into the lashes after the high alcohol content of the Cleanser which can be drying.
 It gets those lashes ready to have extensions placed on them like nothing else.
 For an extra touch of luxury, why not go for one of our scented cleansers and primers?
 It’s such a little thing, but a slight waft of Cherry or Coconut can take your client’s experience from an 8 to a solid 10!

-Now for the trickier parts - when should you use Prebonder and Booster?
-Are they always necessary?
+Now for the trickier part - when should you use Booster?
+Are it always necessary?

-Booster, on the other hand, is perfect for those oilier clients.
-It has a high alkalinity which opens up the hair structure and gives the glue more surface area to grab onto.
+Booster is perfect for those clients with oilier skin, or very smooth and shiny hairs.
+It has an alkaline pH which opens up the hair structure and gives the glue more surface area to grab onto.
 If your client has oily skin and has struggled with retention due to this (as an oily person, I have to sympathise!)
 Booster will absolutely save their lashes!
-This effect will be true for all lashes, of course, but you’ll find it makes the most noticeable difference for your oily babes.
-If you want to know more about this amazing product, keep your eyes peeled on the blog - I love this product so much I’ll be writing a whole post dedicated to it!
+This effect will be true for all lashes, of course, but you’ll find it makes the most noticeable difference for your oily babes!

 Now you’re ready to go!
 Get that map drawn and slay some lashes!